RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 ## 2027: A Dystopian AGI RPG

 I hacked together a dystopian AGI RPG in a week for my 30th birthday party.
-It involved documentaries from the future, a social experiment with real money and prizes, scavenger hunt plots, and a Telegram bot where people could interact with and get updates on the game.
+It consisted of spoof documentaries, a social experiment with real money and prizes, scavenger hunt plots, and an interactive Telegram bot that managed the game.

-It involved 8-12 people and the engagement was super high.
-People seemed to engage every 15-30 minutes -- including weekends.
+It involved 8-12 people and engagement was high: players engaged every 15-30 minutes, including weekends.
 This post details my learnings and some of the fun involved in the week of events!

 ## Plot

-The setting was a world in 2027 where a company called Kobashi Systems "solves" AGI.
-But the post-AGI world is deeply unequal and there is a strong class divison between engineers and non-engineers.
-I assumed the AI of the future is still heavily supervised - which is obviously incorrect given [progress in self-supervised learning](https://twitter.com/an_open_mind/status/1396057486940114945?s=20) - but it made for a clean class division between engineers and labellers.
+The setting was 2027 where a company called Kobashi Systems "solves" AGI.
+But the post-AGI world is deeply unequal and there is a strong class divide between engineers and non-engineers.
+I assumed the AI of the future is heavily supervised - obviously incorrect given [progress in self-supervised learning](https://twitter.com/an_open_mind/status/1396057486940114945?s=20) - but it made for a clean class division between engineers and labellers.
 So I took some creative liberties to write a good story!
+Suspend your disbelief, ML researchers 🙂.

-To immerse players in the new world, I video edited a fantasy documentary on how events unfolded.
+To immerse players in the new world, I video edited a spoof documentary on how events unfolded.
 I took clips from other documentaries and spliced them together to make it look like interviewees were talking about events in the future.
 I also found a voiceover actor on Fiverr to provide narration, and took some footage from Pexels, Shutterstock and some other sources.
 You can view the documentary here:

 <br />